Provable Scaling Laws for the Test-Time Compute of Large Language Models: Experiments

-More interestingly, Figure~\ref{fig:result_for_each_category_main} shows that the benefits of scaling up test-time compute vary across different categories of MMLU-Pro.
-For example, the gains are more significant in ``math'' and ``engineering'' than in ``psychology''.
-Different LLMs also exhibit different behaviors, as indicated in the ``history'' category.
-One intuitive explanation is that, for reasoning-focused questions that require deliberate reasoning in order to achieve the correct answers, LLMs can compare the reasoning processes of two candidate solutions side by side, which provides additional information compared to generating or verifying an individual solution.
-In contrast, for knowledge-heavy questions that mostly require memorization of relevant knowledge, one would not expect significant gains from pairwise comparison if the LLM simply does not have the right knowledge embedded within its model weights.
+Interestingly, we observe that the scaling properties of the algorithm vary across different categories of MMLU-Pro-S, and also across LLM backends.
+For instance, Figure~\ref{fig:knockout_acc_vs_N_mmlu_categories} shows that the performance scales well for all of \llama / \qwen / \mixed in the ``engineering'' category, while the scaling of \llama outperforms the other two options in ``philosophy''.
+An intuitive explanation is that, for a reasoning-focused task like ``engineering'', LLMs can compare the reasoning processes of two candidate solutions side by side, which provides additional information compared to generating or verifying an individual solution, and thus leads to a large value of $\pcompare$ and accurate comparison results.
+In contrast, for a knowledge-heavy task like ``philosophy'', one would not expect significant gains from pairwise comparison if the LLM simply does not have the right knowledge embedded within its model weights, in which case $\pcompare$ might be close to (or even below) $0.5$.